kamac/caseum/README.md

 ```
 caseum source [additionalLibs] [options]
 ```
 [additionalLibs] - for example: libmsvcrt.a libkernel32.a
 [options] - currently only output file.
 Supporting -osomeName.exe and -osomeName.o

 For example, this is how one would compile the helloworld example program:
 ```
-caseum ../examples/helloworld/main
+caseum ../examples/helloworld/main libmsvcrt.a -ohelloworld.exe
 ```
 The executable is always placed next to the source file.